Parsl/parsl/.github/CONTRIBUTING.rst

 Development Process
 -------------------

+If you are a contributor to Parsl at large, we recommend forking the repository and submitting pull requests from your fork.
+The `Parsl development team <https://github.com/orgs/Parsl/teams>`_ has the additional privilege of creating development branches on the repository.
 Parsl development follows a common pull request-based workflow similar to `GitHub flow <http://scottchacon.com/2011/08/31/github-flow.html>`_.
 That is:

 * every development activity (except very minor changes, which can be discussed in the PR) should have a related GitHub issue